ahmadalauddin/shipsterx-postex-shipping-woocommerce/readme.txt

 = Automatic Installation =
 1. Log in to your WordPress admin panel
 2. Navigate to Plugins > Add New
-3. Search for "PostEx WooCommerce Integration"
+3. Search for "ShipsterX - Shipping with PostEx for WooCommerce"
 4. Click "Install Now" and then "Activate"

 = Manual Installation =